apache/celeborn/docs/quota_management.md

 - DB: [Database Store Backend](#Database-Store-Backend)

 `QuotaManager` supports to check whether quota is available and manage quota configurations for `Master`.
-`QuotaManager` uses the [dynamic config service](developers/configuration.md#dynamic-configuration)to store quota settings.
+`QuotaManager` uses the [dynamic config service](developers/configuration.md#dynamic-configuration) to store quota settings.
-For example below quota setting:
+For example, there are some quota configurations as follows:

 The quota for user `tenant_01.Jerry` is
 - diskBytesWritten: 100G